Lifailon/CrystalDisk-Cli/README.md

 > 💡 Planing to add scripts for passing metrics to InfluxDB and rendering in Grafana

-Command Line Interface via PowerShell module for sofrtware [CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo).
+Command Line Interface using PowerShell module for sofrtware [CrystalDiskInfo](https://github.com/hiyohiyo/CrystalDiskInfo).

 Function: `Get-DiskInfo`